 In the Drawing & Painting program, you’ll learn to become a creative and engaged artist.
-You can concentrate on your painting studio skills and study art theory, history and contemporary social issues.
+You can concentrate on your drawing and painting studio skills and study art theory, history and contemporary social issues.
 You’ll learn to speak and write about your artwork in various formats.
-A wide variety of options for courses are available that focus in digital, landscape, figurative and abstract painting.
+A wide variety of options for courses are available that include digital, landscape, figurative, mixed media, and abstract painting.

 Your instructors will also encourage you to explore new forms of digital artmaking, installations, and experimental approaches to painting.
 Our instructors are professional artists who share their career advice and provide one-on-one, in-depth, feedback on your progress.
 You’ll have many opportunities to present your work professionally in public exhibitions.

 Drawing & Painting admits first-year students directly into the program.
 Applicants selecting this major will have their portfolios reviewed by Drawing & Painting faculty for the limited number of spaces available for direct entry.
 Applicants not accepted for direct entry will be considered for the general, first-year program, allowing you to explore our other programs.
 Courses in painting and drawing will still be available to you.

 At the End of the Program...

 At the end of this four-year program, you’ll earn a Bachelor of Fine Arts (BFA) degree.

 - Cultural programming coordinators

 - Museum and gallery administrators

 - Art teachers

 - Art conservators and restorers